sjwilli6/Project1-API/Project1-API.md

 ![](Project1-API_files/figure-gfm/plot1-1.png)<!-- -->

 Creating a second contingency table based on a new variable, `twenty`.
+I thought twenty would be a reasonable stock price so i decided to pick this as a variable.

 ``` r
 # Creating vector